Eifel42/eifel42/README.md

 # Hi there 👋 Thanks for stopping by!

+## 🚵‍♂️ About Me
-## 🚵‍♂️ I'm a Software Architect and Software Engineer with a passion for blockchain, machine learning, and software quality.
+I'm a Software Architect and Software Engineer with a passion for blockchain, machine learning, and software quality.

 ## :coffee: Happy to connect! :smile: :